RPL-20

 The RPL-20 (Ручной Пулемёт Ленточный 20, РПЛ-20) is a light machine gun developed by Kalashnikov Concern for the Russian military.
-"20" indicates the year 2020.
+The "20" in the designation indicates the year 2020.

 History

-Russian (at the time Soviet) military forces have not fielded a squad-level, intermediate caliber, belt-fed machine gun since the retirement of the RPD in the early 1960s.
+The Soviet military have not fielded a squad-level, intermediate caliber, belt-fed machine gun since the retirement of the RPD machine gun in the early 1960s.

-Since the rejection of the PU-21 project and adoption of the PKM, the Russian military has not indicated any desire for a belt-fed, intermediate caliber machine gun.
+Since the rejection of the PU-21 (IP-2) project and adoption of the PKM, the Russian military has not indicated any desire for a belt-fed, intermediate caliber machine gun.

-The MVD solicited designs for a similar weapon beginning in 2011, for use by counter-terror teams, though it did not follow through with any actual orders.
+The MVD solicited designs for a similar machine gun in the beginning of 2011, for use by counter-terror teams, though it did not follow through with any actual orders.

 There have, however, been competitions to replace the RPK-74, leading to the selection of the RPK-16 for field trials.

 Kalashnikov Concern has provided video of the RPL-20 being handled and fired, demonstrating that they have at least completed a fully-functioning prototype RPL-20.

 Based on feedback from these field trials, Kalashnikov Concern independently began development of the RPL-20.

 The RPL-20 was unveiled at the Army-2020 event in late August, 2020.

-If adopted, the RPL-20 will become the first light machine gun to be used by Russian forces since the RPD that isn't magazine-fed or of the standard Kalashnikov pattern.
+If adopted, the RPL-20 will become the first light machine gun to be used by Russian forces since the RPD machine gun that isn't magazine-fed or of the standard Kalashnikov pattern.